LibraryCarpentry/lc-open-refine/episodes/02-importing-data.md

 ## Importing data

+OpenRefine does not manipulate your data directly.
+Instead, the data you import and all the changes you make are stored in a project.
+You can stop working on a project and continue later if you like.
+When you want to 'refine' a new file, you start by creating a new project.
+When you want to continue working on a project, you can open it through "Open Project".
+It is also possible to export a project on one computer and continue working on it on a different computer.
+To do so, you transfer the exported files to the new computer and use "Import Project" on the new computer.

 >## What kinds of data files can I import?
 >There are several options for getting your data set into OpenRefine.
 You can upload or import files in a variety of formats including:
 >